 Part IV — Reporting

-, First Edition – 2003, provides guidance in developing the final reports as a result of the investigation of aircraft accidents and incidents.
+, 2nd Edition – 2013, provides guidance in developing the final reports as a result of the investigation of aircraft accidents and incidents, including comprehensive guidelines on drafting and processing of safety recommendations.
 It outlines the format and content and the procedures for consultation, release, distribution, and dissemination of the final report.

 Manual on Regional Accident and Incident Investigation Organization (Doc 9946)